kazuke353/NexaFeed/README.md

 ### Planned Features

-- &#10006; [30%] **Reddit Video Embed**: Support for embedding Reddit videos directly into the feed's entries.
+- &#10004; [Done] **Category Management**: Create, edit, and remove categories for better feed organization.
+Allowing for limitless category creation and customization.
 - &#10004; [Done] **Add/Remove RSS Feeds**: The ability to add and remove RSS feeds directly within the web app.
-- &#10004; [Done] **Category Management**: Create, edit, and remove categories for better feed organization.
+- &#10004; [Done] **RSS Feed Names**: Display the names of the RSS feeds alongside the tags eg. Youtube, maintaining a consistent style.
-- &#10004; [Done] **RSS Feed Names**: Display the names of the RSS feeds alongside the tags, maintaining a consistent style.
+- &#10006; [30%] **Reddit Video Embed**: Support for embedding Reddit videos directly into the feed's entries.
-- &#10006; [0%] **Mark as Read**: Functionality to mark articles as read.
+- &#10006; [Planned] **Mark as Read**: Functionality to mark articles as read.
-- &#10006; [0%] **Save for Later**: Functionality to save articles for later to read.
+- &#10006; [Planned] **Save for Later**: Functionality to save articles for later to read.
-- &#10006; [0%] **Video Watch Time**: Save the watched time of videos when using save for later and restore it when revisiting.
+- &#10006; [Planned] **Video Watch Time**: Save the watched time of videos when using save for later and restore it when revisiting.
-- &#10006; [0%] **Custom Parser**: Built on top of LXML to only parse the required items.
+- &#10006; [Planned] **Custom Parser**: Built on top of LXML to only parse the required items.
 With early stopping for certain scenarios to improve parsing speed even more.
 Have feedparser as a fallback in case the parsing fails or the fetched entries are incomplete.
-- &#10006; [0%] **Extensions**: Functionality to enable extensions and modifications to the current code base.
+- &#10006; [Planned] **Extensions**: Functionality to enable extensions and modifications to the current code base.
-- &#10006; [0%] **Strip Away**: Convert functionality like full YouTube and Reddit support and other unsupported features for a base RSS Reader into extension, leaving an unbloated base experience.
+- &#10006; [Planned] **Strip Away**: Convert functionality like full YouTube and Reddit support and other unsupported features for a base RSS Reader into extension, leaving an unbloated base experience.

 ## Why NexaFeed Started